About the service

 Health promotion

-The School Health Team currently offers the following health promotion sessions to primary and secondary schools and are available to parents/carers as well as children.
+The school nursing team will be providing a range of health promotion sessions to children in primary and secondary schools.
+There will also be some sessions available to parents/carers.
 The sessions provide an opportunity to learn and ask questions and include information packs and leaflets.
 These sessions are interactive, informative, and extremely useful!
+Some of the session we provide include; healthy eating, oral health, puberty.

 Emotional Wellbeing